asanso/Bandersnatch/README.md

 ## Comparison with JubJub

-TODO, but `GLV-double-and-add` is already more efficient than `double-and-add`.
+Todo, but `GLV-double-and-add` is already more efficient than `double-and-add`.